citp/privacy-policy-historical/m/ma/mar/marchex.com.md

 Opting out of one or more NAI member or DAA member networks (many of which will be the same) only means that those members no longer will deliver targeted content or ads to you.
 It does not mean you will no longer receive any targeted content or ads on our Site or other websites.
 You may continue to receive advertisements, for example, based on the particular website that you are viewing.
 Also, if your browsers are configured to reject cookies when you visit this opt-out page, or you subsequently erase your cookies, use a different computer or change web browsers, your opt out may no longer be effective.
 Additional information is available on the NAI and DAA websites accessible by the above links.

-#### With Whom Do We Share Information that We Collect on our Site?
+ **With Whom Do We Share Information that We Collect on our Site?**

 We may provide the aforementioned third-party advertisers with information about your usage of our Site.
 We do not share your personal information collected on our Site, such as name, email address, or other personal information with these third parties.
 These third parties may collect IP address and related site usage data; however we don’t permit them to collect your name, contact information or other personally identifiable information through our Site.

-Marchex may share non-personal information about our users with advertisers, business partners, sponsors, and other third parties.
-Such non-personally identifiable information may include, for example, your IP address, pages(s) you visited and keyword searches you conducted on our Site.
+Marchex may share some information about our users with advertisers, business partners, sponsors, and other third parties.
+Such information may include, for example, your IP address, pages(s) you visited and keyword searches you conducted on our Site.
 This information may allow such third parties to provide you customized advertising.
+You can opt-out from getting these third party advertising by following the instructions discussed on the previous section.

 In addition, Marchex may partner with other parties in connection with the various services offered on our Site, such as credit card processors or email delivery services.
 In such instances, we may share limited personal information that is necessary for the third party to provide its services.
 These companies are only permitted to use this information on our behalf.

 If you choose to share our website with others (e.g., sharing investor pages or sending job posts to friends), we will ask you to provide the name and email of the recipient and send that person an email regarding our website.
 This information will only be used for sending a one-time email.
 Marchex does not store this information.
+If you believe that someone has provided us with your personal information and you would like to request that it be removed from our database, please contact us at [privacy@marchex.com](mailto:privacy@marchex.com).

 Marchex may also provide personal information when disclosure may be required by law (e.g., subpoenas, search warrants, court orders or similar legal process), to enforce the terms of our Privacy Policy and Terms of Service, and as evidence in litigation in which we are involved.
 We may also determine that such action is reasonably necessary to protect our or another party’s rights, property, or well-being.
 This action may include exchanging information with other companies and organizations for the purposes of fraud detection or protection, or in other situations involving suspicious or illegal activities.

 In the event of a transfer of ownership of Marchex, such as acquisition by or merger with another company, or in the case of bankruptcy, a user’s information (as well as any other information we collect via our Site or the Analytics Services) may be transferred to the acquiring company.

-### Marchex Call Analytics and Performance Advertising Services
+ ** _Marchex Call Analytics and Performance Advertising Services_**

 Marchex provides call analytics services and related online and mobile advertising services to its business customers and clients (collectively, “Clients”).
 As part of these services, Marchex: